This set of JUnit Multiple Choice Questions & Answers (MCQs) focuses on “Composing Tests with a Suite”.

 Sanfoundry Global Education & Learning Series – JUnit.

-To practice all areas of JUnit for Experienced people, here is complete set of 1000+ Multiple Choice Questions and Answers.
+To practice all areas of Junit, here is complete set of 1000+ Multiple Choice Questions and Answers.